$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Proof of main results

 The matrices $\BX_{\tau\sigma}$ and $\BY_{\tau\sigma}$ will be constructed with the aid of Theorem~\ref{pro:Hmatrix}.
-In particular, we require in the following the constant $\widetilde C _{\dim}$ from Theorem~\ref{pro:Hmatrix}.
+In particular, let the constant $\widetilde C _{\dim}$ be given from Theorem~\ref{pro:Hmatrix}.
 We distinguish between the cases of ``small'' blocks and ``large'' blocks.

 \textbf{Case 1. } If $ \widetilde C _{\dim} (1+\eta)^{3} {k }^4 \left( q ^ {-3} + \ln^4 (k(1+\eta))\right) \ge \min (|\tau|, |\sigma|)$, we use the exact matrix block $\mathbf{X}_{\tau \sigma}= \mathbf{A^{-1}}|_ {\tau \times \sigma}$ and we put $\mathbf{Y}_{\tau \sigma}= \mathbf{I}|_{\sigma\times\sigma}$ with $\mathbf{I} \in \C^{N \times N}$ being the identity matrix. \\ \textbf{Case 2. } If $ \widetilde C _{\dim} (1+\eta)^{3}{k }^4 \left( q ^ {-3} + \ln^4 (k(1+\eta))\right) < \min (|\tau|, |\sigma|)$, let $\BV_k $ be the space constructed in Theorem~\ref{pro:Hmatrix}.
 From $\BV_k$ we construct $\BX_{\tau\sigma}$ and $\BY_{\tau\sigma}$ in the following two steps.